 Ride the Tram

 The Sandia Peak Aerial Tramway is a must-do when visiting Albuquerque.
 The ride and views from Sandia Peak offer unparalleled vistas of the city.
-Check out this blog post for a preview of what to expect.
 Be sure to purchase your tram tickets online in advance at sandiapeak.com.
+Don't miss the restaurant TEN 3 at the top!
 You can also drive up the back up the mountain to Sandia Peak and stop in at Tinkertown Museum.
 Be sure to bring a jacket – it can get chilly at 10,378 feet!

 Fill up on green chile

 If you've never tried authentic New Mexican cuisine, this is your chance!
 Green chile roasting season is in full swing in October, and we eat it on just about everything.
-A couple of local favorites for enchiladas, chile rellenos and sopaipillas are Sadie's, El Pinto, Cocina Azul and Papa Felipe's.
-Click on each restaurant listing for special coupons and discounts!
+A couple of local favorites for enchiladas, chile rellenos and sopaipillas are Sadie's, El Pinto and Papa Felipe's.

 Take a guided tour

 If you attend the "mass ascension" in the wee hours of the morning at Balloon Fiesta Park, there are plenty of unique tours to fill your afternoon!
-Check out one of Routes Bicycle Tours or explore Albuquerque's burgeoning breweries and wineries.
+Check out one of Routes Bicycle Tours or head out on the Best of ABQ City Tour from Albuquerque Tourism and Sightseeing Factory.
+Explore Albuquerque's burgeoning breweries and wineries.
 We recommend the tours at Red Door Brewing Co. and Gruet Winery, just to name a few.

 Shop in historic Old Town